CMB spectroscopy at third-order in cosmological perturbations: Abstract

 \section{Abstract}

 Early energy injection to the Cosmic Microwave Background~(CMB) from dissipation of acoustic waves generates deviations from the blackbody spectrum not only at second-order but also at third-order in cosmological perturbations.
-We compute this new spectral distortion $\mathcal \kappa$ based on third-order cosmological perturbation theory.
-We show that $\kappa$ arises from heat conduction and shear viscosity of spectral distortions and temperature perturbations.
-The ensemble average of $\kappa$ can be directly sourced by integral of primordial non-Gaussianity, and thus depending on its shape.
-For local non-Gaussianity we roughly estimate the signal and find $\kappa=f^{\rm loc.}_{\rm NL}\times \mathcal O(10^{-18})$.
+We compute this new spectral distortion $\mathcal \kappa$ based on third-order cosmological perturbation theory and show that $\kappa$ arises as a result of mode coupling between spectral distortions and temperature perturbations.
+The ensemble average of $\kappa$ can be directly sourced by (integrated) primordial non-Gaussianity.
+In particular, we roughly estimate the signal as $\kappa=f^{\rm loc.}_{\rm NL}\times \mathcal O(10^{-18})$ for local type scale-independent non-Gaussianity.
 The signal is incredibly tiny; however, we argue that it carries a specific frequency dependence different from other types of CMB spectral distortions.
-Moreover, we comment on other possible applications of our results.
+Also, it should be noticed that $\kappa$ is sensitive to extremely squeezed shapes of primordial bispectra that cannot be constrained by the CMB anisotropies.
+Finally, we comment on other possible applications of our results.

 \keywords{Cosmic microwave background spectral distortions, primordial non-Gaussianity}